9001/copyparty/README.md

 ![copyparty-unpost-fs8](https://user-images.githubusercontent.com/241032/129635368-3afa6634-c20f-418c-90dc-ec411f3b3897.png)

 you can unpost even if you don't have regular move/delete access, however only for files uploaded within the past `--unpost` seconds (default 12 hours) and the server must be running with `-e2d`

+### self-destruct

+uploads can be given a lifetime,  afer which they expire / self-destruct

+the feature must be enabled per-volume with the `lifetime` [upload rule](#upload-rules) which sets the upper limit for how long a file gets to stay on the server

+clients can specify a shorter expiration time using the [up2k ui](#uploading) -- the relevant options become visible upon navigating into a folder with `lifetimes` enabled -- or by using the `life` [upload modifier](#write)

+specifying a custom expiration time client-side will affect the timespan in which unposts are permitted, so keep an eye on the estimates in the up2k ui

 ## file manager